Aliases for CRTC2 Gene

 GeneCards Summary for CRTC2 Gene

 CRTC2 (CREB Regulated Transcription Coactivator 2) is a Protein Coding gene.
-Diseases associated with CRTC2 include human t-cell leukemia virus type 1.
-Among its related pathways are PI3K-Akt signaling pathway and Glucose / Energy Metabolism.
-GO annotations related to this gene include cAMP response element binding protein binding.
-An important paralog of this gene is CRTC3.
+Diseases associated with CRTC2 include Human T-Cell Leukemia Virus Type 1 and Leukemia.
+Among its related pathways are Insulin resistance and Glucagon signaling pathway.
+Gene Ontology (GO) annotations related to this gene include cAMP response element binding protein binding.
+An important paralog of this gene is CRTC1.